 Isabel’s product liability practice includes automotive products, white goods, medical devices, pharmaceutical products, bicycles, toys, gas products, domestic electrical appliances, industrial machinery and even parts of a nuclear fusion reactor.

 Notable cases include Wilson v Beko Plc (concerning whether a consumer could make a claim under safety regulations/s.41 of the Consumer Protection Act 1987) and Allen v Depuy (concerning the applicable law and territorial scope of the Consumer Protection Act 1987).

-Isabel is currently acting for Royal Borough of Kensington and Chelsea and the Tenant Management Association (led by Charles Dougherty QC) in relation to recovery actions arising out of the Grenfell Tower fire; for Boston Scientific in relation to multiple claims concerning vaginal mesh; and as sole Counsel for a claim concerning multimillion pound printers which are alleged to be defective.
+Isabel is currently acting for Royal Borough of Kensington and Chelsea and the Tenant Management Organisation (led by Charles Dougherty QC) in relation to recovery actions arising out of the Grenfell Tower fire; for Boston Scientific in relation to multiple claims concerning vaginal mesh; and as sole Counsel for a claim concerning multimillion pound printers which are alleged to be defective.

 Click here for links to Isabel’s and Charles Dougherty QC’s Short Introduction to the Consumer Protection Act 1987 and to Isabel’s and Dan Crowley’s article on Causation: Sherlock Holmes, Submarines and the Hard Rock Café.

 Isabel has a particular focus on property damage and the interrelated areas of professional negligence and product liability.
 Much of her work in the property damage field draws on her broad experience across these other areas and clients often come to her for breadth of experience.